-- Sourcing for equipment is challenging, following the destruction of most of them.
+- Sourcing for equipment is challenging following the destruction of most of them.

 - Some items may be irrelevant if no one can reconstruct and translate them.

 - There are limitations to information shared considering the implications if it poses a security breach.
-Secrets exposed might cause friction between some nations and resentment, necessitating many research and consultations prior, making it a lengthy process.
+Secrets exposed might cause friction between some nations and resentment, necessitating extensive research and consultations prior, making it a lengthy process.